aferron/AIChessPlayer/README.md

     - Alpha Beta Pruning
 ---
 ### Heuristics
-- Collective distance from the end of the board.

 ---
 ### Tools
 - Board to Array: Convert any 64 bit int into a 1 or 2d array for binary free heuristics processing.